peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 I'm a data engineer for a pretty successful hedge fund.
 One of the situations I get faced with often is data quality.
 In other words, for a given data set, do we have all the data?
 Are we missing any data?
 Is there any overlap or double counting?
 What should I even expect to see?

+One day, I was given a dataset that had been manually loaded by someone else months ago.
+My job was to automate the loading, but make sure everything got loaded properly.

+A gnawing fear started to grow in the pit of my stomach.
+How do I determine what "properly loaded" even means in this case?
+I don't even know what the data is supposed to represent!
+Maybe the existing data set isn't even loaded properly!

 While dealing with this mounting pile of fears for a specific project, it struck me:  a document that laid out how to know if the data was right, complete, and nothing more, would quickly help me get peace of mind.
 Well, why shouldn't I be the one to write the document?
 It could help someone else who was faced with a similar problem down the line; it could even help future me.

+Just this idea helped to quell my fears, and turn them into a plan of action that left me energized.

 So I got to work listing out all the things I was worried about for this project.
 That list became the outline for my document, which I filled in while handling each fear in turn.